simendsjo/Parembnet/README.md

-CSLisp
+Paremnet
 =======

-**CSLisp** is a Scheme / Lisp dialect implemented in C#, intended as an embedded scripting language in .NET projects.
+**Paremnet** is a Scheme / Lisp dialect implemented in C#, intended as an embedded scripting language in .NET projects.

 It is a _bytecode compiled_ language, and comes with a compiler and a bytecode interpreter.
 The language includes the typical Lisp-dialect features you'd expect, like proper closures, tail-call optimization, and macros.
 However, like Scheme, it prefers explicit boolean types, and a single namespace.